 Powder metallurgy is a process of preparing metal powder or using metal powder as raw material, through forming, sintering, and necessary subsequent treatment, to produce various types of products.
-In this article, let take a closer look at the powder metallurgy process.
+In this article, let’s take a closer look at the powder metallurgy process.

-1. Preparation of raw material powder.
+1. Preparation of raw material powder

 The current methods of manufacturing powder can be divided into two categories: mechanical methods and physical-chemical methods.
-Mechanical crushing and atomization are all mechanical methods.
+Mechanical crushing and atomization are both mechanical methods.
 The physical-chemical methods are further divided into electrochemical corrosion method, reduction method, chemical method, reduction-chemical method, vapor deposition method, liquid deposition method, and electrolysis method.
 Among them, the most widely used methods are reduction, atomization, and electrolysis.

 Mixing is the process of mixing various required powders in a certain proportion and homogenizing them to make a compact.
 There are three mixing methods: dry, semi-dry, and wet.

-3. Forming billets.
+3. Forming billets

 The purpose is to make a billet of a certain shape and size and have a certain density and hardness.
 The method of forming billets is basically divided into pressure forming and pressureless forming.